MoceanAPI/mocean-voice-ivr-example-flask/README.md

 ![flow_diagram](./docs/ivr_flow.svg)

 ## Requirements
 -  Python 3.6 or above
+-  pip

 ## Installations
 If you haven't cloned the repo, clone it by: